rawbee/JSLab/JavaScript101.md

 ### Number

 Numbers like in any other languages are really important.
 Don't forget that a computer is primarly a super calculator.
 Integers (whole numbers) and floats (numbers with decimals) have the same type : `Number`.
-Of course, a variable can only be identified as type `Number` at execution time..

 If you want to manipulate numbers, the objects `Number` and `Math` has lots of useful properties and methods.
-The other useful way to manipulate them is operators of course.
+The other useful way to manipulate them is with operators.
 See reference for more details.

 ```javascript
 // Integer